NethServer/docs/administrator-manual/en/firewall.rst

 Traffic shaping is achieved by controlling how bandwidth is allocated to classes.

 Each class can have a reserved rate.
 A reserved rate is the bandwidth a class will get only when it needs it.
-The spare bandwidth is the sum of not commited bandwidth, plus the committed bandwidth of a class but not currently used by the class itself.
+The spare bandwidth is the sum of not committed bandwidth, plus the committed bandwidth of a class but not currently used by the class itself.

 Each class can have also a maximum rate.
 If set, the class can exceed its committed rate, up to the maximum rate.